thomasa88/ParametricText/README.md

 Enter the text in the text field.
 The text can contain values from parameters.
 See [Parameters](#parameters).

+The various buttons with braces (`{}`) allows for quickly inserting parameters.

+Enabling *Run Compute All automatically* will make ParametricText run *Compute All* every time text parameters are updated.
+This can be needed for geometry depending on the texts to be redrawn.

 Press OK to save the changes.

 The add-in can be temporarily disabled using the *Scripts and Add-ins* dialog.
 Press *Shift+S* in Fusion 360™ and go to the *Add-Ins* tab.